Schille/Schille.github.io/content/projects/campervan.md

 ## Conversion Basics
 The conversion basics include:
-- removing the old inside decoration (shelfs, hooks, etc.)
+- removing the old inside decoration (shelves, hooks, etc.)
 - adding special anti-noise tiles on all wide steel panes (to isolate from external noise, for example, rainfall)
 - cutting two holes in the body for windows (one on the side, one on the roof)
 - adding proper insulation (for cold and sunny days): I decided against Armaflex and for ordinary insulation materials (i.e. XPS, styrofoam and elastic foam)